LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/examples/example_send_message.md

 level4: Examples
 order: 61
 indicator: both
-permalink: send_message_example.html
+permalink: send-message-example.html
-search: include

 ---

 This is an example of how to send a message to LiveEngage to an open conversation.
-The conversation ID is required to address the conversation and it is passed in the JSON payload.
+The conversation ID is required to address the specific conversation you're interested in and it is passed in the JSON payload.

 ### Send a message